siran/writing/posts/_drafts/Why the Integers Do Not Explode - Reconceptualizing the Riemann Hypothesis.md

 We therefore assert:

-> The phenomenon the Riemann Hypothesis models —prime regularity— is true not
+> The phenomenon the Riemann Hypothesis models—prime regularity—is true not
 > because of miraculous cancellation, but because the integers are a
 > deterministic, wave-complete system.
 Divergence is impossible in an
 > overconstrained interference pattern.

-Any model that permits divergence (randomness) necessarily admits unphysical solutions.

 ## Conclusion